Last Updated on January 4, 2022 by Real Men Sow

-Damsons are fruit trees that aren’t that big, look good, are low-maintenance, and provide a good harvest.
-They are also useful in the kitchen, they make delicious preserves and pies.
+Damsons are fruit trees that aren’t that big, look good, are low-maintenance plants, and provide a good harvest.
+Damsons are also useful in the kitchen, they make delicious preserves, jams, and pies.
 So this is a guide to growing damson.

 Growing Your Own Damson

 Damsons can adapt to any type of soil, they can cope with heavy clay too.
 However, make sure to improve your sandy or gravelly soil with organic matter before planting.

 The location where you grow them needs to be protected from strong winds and bad frosts.
 Damsons enjoy protection from a hedge or a tree too if your garden is exposed.
 A Damson can grow 10ft – 15ft.
 However, the Shropshire Prune variety can grow 8ft – 10ft.
 They are self-fertile and you can grow only one of its kind.
 Damsons help with the pollination of other plum trees and grow more crops when they’re cross-pollinated.

 There are a variety of Damsons.
 The Farleigh Damson is frost-resistant.
 The Merryweather Damson provides larger fruits that are sweet enough to be eaten raw.